thearith070/data-view-binding/README.md

   If you read `View Binding` content.
 You will see its limitation, let read [here](https://github.com/thearith070/databinding#v-limitation) if you have skipped it.

-  Please, take a moment to consider if you could declare variable in xml and use it within xml directly and also put condition as well.
+  Please, take a moment to consider if you could declare variable in xml and use it within xml directly and can also put some condition as well.
 That's called [layout variables or layout expressions](https://developer.android.com/topic/libraries/data-binding/expressions).

   If you wish you to declare variable and use it.
 You need to declare that variable in `data` tag which `data` tag is in `layout` tag.
   There are two important sub-tags (`import`, `variable`) that can be used under the `data` tag.